-To calculate health impacts, it is applied the "avoided costs" methodology which has been broadly used in environmental economic valuation studies in the world (World Bank 1994; EPA 1999; EC 1999; Cesar et al 2000; Lvovsky et al 2000; Cifuentes et al 2005; Rizzi 2008, among others).
-It starts with the application of the doses-response (D-R) functions that link variations in the concentration of pollutants in the air to probable impacts on health (premature mortality, respiratory affections, etc.).
-While it would be ideal to use local D-R functions, the very few epidemiological studies in developing countries causes that D-R functions of international studies are adopted (e.g., Schwartz 1993; Pope 2004).
-The application of selected D-R functions (for the values of changes in the concentration of pollutants attributable to each EP) to the demographic data of the countries studied, makes it possible to estimate cases of premature deaths and the occurrence of various pathologies associated with these pollutants.
+To calculate health impacts, the "avoided costs" methodology is applied; it has been widely used in environmental economic valuation studies around the world (World Bank, 1994; EPA, 1999; EC 1999; César et al., 2000; Lvovsky et al., 2000; Cifuentes et al., 2005; Rizzi, 2008, among others).
+The methodology starts with the application of dose-response (D-R) functions that link variations in the concentration of pollutants in the air to probable impacts on health (premature mortality, respiratory affections, etc.).
+While it would be ideal to use local D-R functions, the very small number of epidemiological studies in developing countries necessitates the adoption of the D-R functions used in international studies (e.g., Schwartz 1993; Pope, 2004).
+The application of selected D-R functions (for the values of changes in the concentration of pollutants attributable to each EP) to the demographic data of the countries studied makes it possible to estimate cases of premature deaths and the occurrence of various pathologies associated with these pollutants.